Data Protection Policy | IRIS

 13.14.2 Level II - Admission Case Worker;

-13.15.3 Level III - Doctoral Research Programme Committee
+13.15.3 Level III - Doctoral Research Program Committee Chairman;

 13.16 No Dues

-13.16.2 Level II -Head of the Departments, Dean Students’ Welfare, Librarian, Hostel Superintendent, Physical Director, Faculty In-Charge (Student Cooperative Society), System Manager (CCC), Officer Commanding NCC
+13.16.2 Level II - HoDs, Dean (Students’ Welfare), Librarian, Hostel Superintendent, Physical Director, Faculty In-Charge (Student Cooperative Society), System Manager (CCC), Officer Commanding NCC;

 13.17 Faculty Appraisal